LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 *	Date constants now need a ``@`` as a prefix.
 I.e. chance ``2010-11-03T`` to ``@2010-11-03T`` etc.

+*	The :var:`function` argument for :meth:`ul4c.Template.pythonsource` is gone.
+	The output will always be a full function.

 Migrating to version 3.12
 =========================